Iodopropynyl butylcarbamate

 Iodopropynyl Butyl Carbamate (IPBC), also known as iodocarb, is a water-soluble preservative used globally in the paints & coatings, wood preservatives, personal care, and cosmetics industries.
 IPBC is a member of the carbamate family of biocides.
-IPBC was patented in 1975 and has a long history of effective use as an antifungal technology.
+It was patented in 1975 and has a long history of effective antifungal use.

 History

 The element iodine was shown to be a useful germicide in the late 19th century.
 Investigation of its organic derivatives led in 1908 to the synthesis of a propynyl alcohol compound I\sC≡C\sCH2\sOH which was later patented as having significant antibacterial activity, making it useful in controlling microbial growth on paint surfaces.
 After this discovery, further compounds containing the iodopropynyl substructure were investigated by companies seeking improved physical and biological properties and in 1975 a patent to IPBC, a carbamate derivative, was published by the Troy Chemical Corporation.
 It was initially developed under the trade name Troysan for use in the paint and coatings industry as a dry-film preservative to protect interior and exterior coatings from mold, mildew, and fungal growth, while also offering cost performance and sustainability benefits.
 IPBC exhibits efficacy against a broad spectrum of fungal species, typically at very low use levels.
 IPBC today is incorporated into a wide variety of interior and exterior paint formulations.